PayEx/PayEx.Checkout.Documentation/docs/payment.md

-## The `payment` resource.
+#4.1 The payment resource.
 An implementer may request this resource to obtain the root resource describing a payment.
-All other resources related to the payment is found on the resource itself, or is linked to from this resource.
+All other resources related to the payment are found on the resource itself or linked to from this resource.

-This resource's uri is the base uri to request all other resources related to the payment.
+The uri of this resource is the base uri to request all other resources related to the payment.

-### Properties of payment
+##4.1.1 Properties of payment
  * **uri**
-    * the uri to this one resource.
+    * the uri to this resource.
  * **cancelled**
     * see [cancel transaction](../transaction/#cancel)
     * `decimal`